-Bertha Digby followed them, "There are some trees left.
+The animals climbed to the top of the hill.
+Bertha Digby followed them, "Some trees are here.
 You can build new homes.
 Stay and help me replant."

-The bear whimpered from a saddened heart.
+Bear whimpered from a saddened heart.
 "We're moving to the next valley."

-"There is nothing here."
+Cousin Opposum said, "There is nothing here."

-"FIRE ate everything."
+Cousin Fox said, "FIRE ate everything."

-"Our families are broken."
+Cousin Lizard said, "Our families broken."

 Bertha begged, "PLEASE!"